Italian wine: Italian wine areas

+The main wine production areas in Italy, with the wine-growing areas, the main vines (the native ones in italics) and the main wines produced:

 Italian grape varieties

+Italy is the country with the widest variety of indigenous grapevine in the world.
 Italy's Ministry of Agriculture and Forestry (MIPAAF), has documented over 350 grapes and granted them "authorized" status.
 There are more than 500 other documented varieties in circulation as well.
 The following is a list of the most common and important of Italy's many grape varieties.